RosaMGini/ToolsForSAIAndFriends/README.md

   * a Python list of lists
   * a Python list of strings
   * a string
-* a class **interfaceKataGoAnalysisEngine** that allows openng a session of the engine; a method then allows requesting queries indicating and sgf file, a tunr to be analysed, the rules and the point of view; the method returns a Python dictionary with the same format as the JSON output of the engine
+* a class **interfaceKataGoAnalysisEngine** that allows opening a session of the engine; a method then allows requesting queries indicating   * a sgf file,
+  * a turn to be analysed,
+  * the rules,
+  * the komi, and
+  * the point of view;
+ the method returns a Python dictionary with the same format as the JSON output of the engine